flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/02_phase_precession.md

 This notebook can be downloaded as **{nb-download}`02_phase_precession.ipynb`**.
 See the button at the top right to download as markdown or pdf.
 :::

-# Group Project 2: Analyzing hippocampal place cells with Pynapple and NeMoS
+# Analyzing hippocampal place cells with Pynapple and NeMoS

 <div class="render-all">